It will be much simpler to get divorced in Maryland starting this October.

 Currently, in Maryland, there are two types of divorce: (1) limited, and (2) absolute.
 Effective October 1, 2023, Maryland is doing away with limited divorce and will only have absolute divorce.

-What are the New Grounds for Divorce?
+What are the New Grounds for Divorce in Maryland?

 In Maryland, a ground is required in order to get divorced.
 The new grounds for divorce are: (1) “6-month separation, if the parties have lived separate and apart for 6 months without interruption before the filing of the application for divorce” (and parties can be considered to live separate and apart even if they live under the same roof); and (2) “irreconcilable differences based on the reasons stated by the complainant for the permanent termination of the marriage.”
 The statute does not elaborate on what would be considered “irreconcilable differences.”